galaxyproject/training-material/faqs/galaxy/datatype_tabular.md

 ---

 A Tabular datatype is human readable and has tabs separating data columns.
-Please note that tabular data is different from comma seperated data (.csv) and the common datatypes are: `.bed`, `.gtf`, `.interval`, or `.txt`.
+Please note that tabular data is different from comma separated data (.csv) and the common datatypes are: `.bed`, `.gtf`, `.interval`, or `.txt`.
 1. Click the pencil icon {% icon galaxy-pencil %} to reach the **_Edit Attributes_** form.
    1. Change the datatype (3rd tab) and save.
    2. Label columns (1st tab) and save.